w0lfschild/cDock-Issue-Tracker/README.md

 # cDock2

-cDock is an application designed to make theming your dock easy and robust on OS X versions 10.9 to 10.11.
+cDock is an application designed to make theming your dock easy and robust on macOS versions 10.9+.

 # Installation